Creative ideas on how to get rid of extra Halloween candy!

 I’m always amazed at how much candy we accumulate during the week of Halloween!

 I think my kids must look extra good in their costumes on some years because we end up with waaayyy more candy than I think we should have -- and more than we will ever eat.
+Which is why I like to have non-candy options for trick or treaters!

 So what can you do with all that extra candy?